Gordon Chapel

-Gordon Chapel is a nineteenth century church in Fochabers, Scotland.
-It is part of the Scottish Episcopal Church, under the governance of the United Diocese of Moray, Ross and Caithness.
-Designated as a category A listed building, it was originally built in the 1830s by Archibald Simpson under the patronage of the last Duchess of Gordon.
+Gordon Chapel is a 19th-century church in Fochabers, Moray, Scotland.
+It is part of the Scottish Episcopal Church, under the governance of the Diocese of Moray, Ross and Caithness.
+Designated as a Category A listed building, it was built in the 1830s by Archibald Simpson under the patronage of the last Duchess of Gordon.
 Extensively renovated by Alexander Ross in the 1870s, it features the largest collection of Pre-Raphaelite stained glass windows in Scotland.